Iris Who? « Arthur Morris/BIRDS AS ART

 Doug

-• avatar Marr Miller
+• Marr Miller

 The first.
 The subject color compliments the background well.
 The depth of field is deeper and the bud underneath, pointing to the subject is a plus.